 11 that the application of this Resolution does not provide regulatory status to earth stations on board aircraft and vessels different from that derived from the GSO FSS network with which they communicate;

+[Editor’s note: Resolves 11 seems to be covered by Annex 1, proposed for deletion.]

+12 that, if BR is unable to examine, in accordance with resolves 1.2.4 above, the A-ESIMs with respect to conformity with the pfd limits on the Earth’s surface specified in Part II of Annex 2, the notifying administration shall send to BR a commitment that the A-ESIMs shall comply with those limits;

+13 that BR shall formulate a qualified favourable finding with respect to the limits contained in Part II of Annex 2, if resolves 12 is applied successfully, otherwise it shall formulate an unfavourable finding,

+[Editor’s note: Resolves 12 and 13 seem to be covered by methodology Annex 4, proposed for deletion.]

-14 that, should an administration authorizing earth stations on aircraft agree to pfd levels higher than the limits contained in Part II of Annex 2 within the territory under its jurisdiction, such agreement shall in no way affect other countries that are not party to that agreement;
+14 that, should administrations authorizing the A-ESIMs agree to pfd levels higher than the limits contained in Part II of Annex 2 within the territory under its jurisdiction, such agreement shall in no way affect other countries that are not party to that agreement;

-15 that administration intending to authorize the establishment and operation of the Gateway earth station shall recognize that it would be responsible for the full compliance with any and all obligation which directly and indirectly contained in the Radio Regulations or referenced to relating to the proper operation of that Gateway and in particular avoidance causing interference to space and terrestrial services of other administrations,
+[Editor’s note: The Gateway operation(s) are not under the scope of this agenda item.
+Proposition to delete 15]

 resolves further

-that frequency assignments [in the 12.75 GHz to 13.25 GHz frequency band (for AI 1.15)] to ESIMs shall be notified by the notifying administration of the satellite network/system with which ESIM communicate;
+1 that frequency assignments to ESIMs shall be notified by the notifying administration of the satellite network with which ESIM communicate;

-1 that, the notifying administration of the satellite network /system shall ensure that ESIMs operate only in the territory under the jurisdiction of any administration/country from which an authorization has been obtained, taking into account recognizing further d) above.
+2 that, the notifying administration of the satellite network shall ensure that ESIMs operate only in the territory under the jurisdiction of any administration from which an authorization has been obtained, taking into account recognizing further d) above.

-2 that for the implementation of resolves further 2) above, the notifying administration of the satellite network/system with which ESIMs communicate shall ensure that ESIMs are designed and operate so as to cease transmission over the territory of any administration/country from which authorization has not been obtained;
+3 that for the implementation of resolves further 2) above, the notifying administration of the satellite network with which ESIMs communicate shall ensure that ESIMs are designed and operate so as to cease transmission over the territory of any administration from which authorization has not been obtained;

-3 that for the implementation of resolves further 1) above, the notifying administration responsible for the operation of aeronautical and maritime ESIMs shall also be responsible to observe and comply with all relevant regulatory and administrative provisions applicable to the operation of the above-mentioned ESIMs as included in this Resolution and those contained in the Radio Regulations;
+4 that for the implementation of resolves further 1) above, the notifying administration responsible for the operation of A-ESIMs and M-ESIMs shall also be responsible to observe and comply with all relevant regulatory and administrative provisions applicable to the operation of the above-mentioned ESIMs as included in this Resolution and those contained in the Radio Regulations;

-4 that the authorization to an ESIM to operate in the territory under the jurisdiction of an administration shall in no way release the notifying administration of the satellite network/system with which ESIM communicate from the obligation to comply with the provisions included in this Resolution and those contained in the Radio Regulations,
+5 that the authorization to an ESIM to operate in the territory under the jurisdiction of an administration shall in no way release the notifying administration of the satellite network with which ESIM communicate from the obligation to comply with the provisions included in this Resolution and those contained in the Radio Regulations,

 instructs the Director of the Radiocommunication Bureau